Steam Trains, Whitby & the Moors

 Leaving Helmsley, you’ll then travel across the heart of the North York Moors, taking in the spectacular scenery of Rosedale as we pause to see one of the most beautiful views in the Moors.
 You’ll see evidence of the area’s mining history and how railways changed the industry during the industrial revolution.
 You’ll also have chance to wander onto the heather and to see some local wildlife and the sheep that live out on the open moors.

-We continue across the top of the Moors and through the small, isolated villages in the Moors as we eventually follow the course of the River Esk on our way to Whitby.
+You’ll continue across the top of the Moors and through the small and isolated villages in the Moors, following the course of the River Esk towards Whitby.

-We then meet for the short journey to Goathland.
+You’ll then meet the guide again for the short journey to Goathland.
 Here you’ll have some time to explore the village and its preserved shops before we gather at Goathland’s railway station to await the arrival of our train for the journey on the North Yorkshire Moors Railway.
 The train departs for a journey south back across the Moors.
+This journey is optional and paid for on the day of the tour.
+No need to pre-book – your guide will arrange the journey and tickets on the day of the tour – and we guarantee* it will be a steam train!

 The North Yorkshire Moors Railway terminates in the market town of Pickering, where you’ll re-board the executive minibus for the final leg of today’s journey back into York city centre.
 The tour concludes on our return to York.
-We should arrive back in York between 5:15pm and 5:45pm, but exceptional traffic conditions can cause delays.
+We should arrive back in York at approximately 5:15pm, but exceptional traffic conditions can cause delays.

 *Every effort is made to ensure that your journey on the North Yorkshire Moors Railway will be steam-hauled.
 This may involve minor adjustments to the day’s schedule, although the overall content of the day’s tour from York will be unaffected.
-Read our ‘Steam Train Guarantee’ here.
+Due to the railway’s scheduling, our Sunday tours will sometimes catch a steam train from Whitby to Goathland (instead of Goathland to Pickering).
+For full details you can read our ‘Steam Train Guarantee’ here.